oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 ![Travel Request Form Preview](images/travel-request-form-preview.png)

 ## Task 7: Create Presentations to the forms
-We can now have the same form appearing differently to different role which is convenient when some particular users do not need to see the form in the same way as others.
-In our case, we will create a **ManagerView** presentation that will show less fields, and it will be used for Manager approval task.
+We can now have the same form appearing differently to a different role which is convenient when some particular users do not need to see the form in the same way as others.
+In our case, we will create a **ManagerView** presentation that will show fewer fields, and it will be used for Manager approval task.

 1. Navigate to **Travel Request Form**